syvanpera/nix-config/README.md

    VM_IP=xxx.xxx.xxx.xxx make nixos/usersetup
    ```

-   This will apply install Home Manager and apply user configurations using
+   This will install Home Manager and apply user configurations.
-   Home Manager.

 8. Enjoy!
    After making any changes to the `home-manager` configs, (in the nix-config repo folder) run: